numcommand/num/doc/helpers.md

 Run <a href="http://linux.die.net/man/1/shuf">`man shuf`</a> to see options for input range, sample number, head count, etc.

+## split

+Split a file into pieces.

+Example:

+    $ split -a 1 -l 1 data.txt demo-
+    creates new files demo-a, demo-b, demo-c

+Run <a href="http://linux.die.net/man/1/split">`man split`</a> to see options for splitting by bytes, lines, patterns, etc.

 ## sort

 Sort the items.